National Coal Board: Railways

 The NCB operated extensive industrial railway systems at its collieries, employing steam traction until autumn 1982 when Bold Colliery ended regular use of steam locomotives.
-The NCB's research establishment at Stoke Orchard in Gloucestershire was founded in 1950 with Jacob Bronowski as Director of Research.
-It closed following privatisation of the coal mining industry.
-The Stoke Orchard library was safeguarded after closure and is now held by the North of England Institute of Mining and Mechanical Engineers.

 Subsidiaries

 NCB subsidiaries managed coal based chemical products (Coal Products Division) and the production of helmets and other mining equipment (Tredomen Engineering Ltd).
 In the mid 1970s, the activities of Coal Products Division were transferred to two new companies; National Smokeless Fuels Ltd and Thomas Ness Ltd, although they remained wholly owned by the NCB.

 Films

 In 1952, the NCB established a film unit.
 The board was keen to train its staff and new recruits and initiated a scheme to produce technical films as well as commissioning films from outside companies.
 More than nine hundred films were made before the unit closed in 1984.

 Housing

 The NCB was a major landlord, owning thousands of houses rented to miners and others involved in the industry.
 At the time of the 1984-85 miners strike, it owned around 170,000 houses of various ages.
 Shortly after this the government instructed the NCB to sell its stock of houses, some of which were bought by the miners or former miners, and others were sold to property speculators.